explyt/spring-plugin/README.md

 * **JPQL Support:** Maximize your efficiency in Java Persistence Query Language (JPQL) with syntax highlighting and detailed navigation options.
 * **Spring Profiles:** Easily manage and search for Spring profiles within your configuration files.

-Spring Explyt Tools is designed to significantly increase your productivity and accelerate the development of Spring Boot applications.
+Spring Explyt is designed to significantly increase your productivity and accelerate the development of Spring Boot applications.

 This plugin is available free of charge.
 * [NON-COMMERCIAL LICENSE](https://github.com/explyt/spring-plugin/blob/main/LICENSE.md)